 Heroic Sacrifice: Wizards Life Fire can be this, if used to protect another person.
 In this first book, Kahlan's former wizard does this to ensure that Darken Rahl cannot use magic to learn who has made off with a Box of Orden.
 Zed tastes the ashes left on the wall and notes that they are sweet, the sign that it was a Heroic Sacrifice.
 This is the first indication they have that he was acting on some greater plan, rather than just abandoning Kahlan for the money and power of his new post.

-Instant Expert: Richard shows himself to be a master carver on his first attempt, explained as his magical powers using it as an outlet when he's forcibly deprived of his sword and not fighting anyone for months on end.
+Played straight in Faith of the Fallen, where Richard shows himself to be a master carver on his first attempt, explained as his magical powers using it as an outlet when he's forcibly deprived of his sword and not fighting anyone for months on end.

 The Lancer: Kahlan functions as Richard's second-in-command and sometimes equal in addition to his love interest.
 When she isn't available, her role is filled by Nicci.
 Lesser lancers include General Reibisch, Benjamin Meiffert, and Chase.

 Let's Get Dangerous: Richard Rahl signifies himself getting dangerous with the phrase, "bringer of death."
 Similarly, when Nicci is going to get dangerous, she slips into the persona of "Death's Mistress."

 Line in the Sand: Kahlan offers her soldiers the opportunity to opt out before their seemingly suicidal attack on the Imperial Order.
 After they leave, she orders the remaining soldiers to go after them and kill them, on the (eventually proven correct) assumption that they planned to sell the others out to the Imperial Order.